-Just, who lives by turns in New York, Copenhagen and Graz, assembles a large ‘production team’ for each film, with trained actors and a professional crew for camera, light and sound.
-He employs a cinematographic language commonly associated with lavish motion picture productions for the cinema: a sophisticated use of light (painterly chiaroscuro); remarkable changes in perspective and mise en scène in majestic tableaux vivants; precisely framed images and flowing camera movements.
+Just, who lives by turns in New York, Copenhagen and Graz, assembles a large ‘production team’ for each film, with trained actors and a professional crew for camera, lighting and sound.
+He employs a cinematographic language commonly associated with lavish motion picture productions for the cinema: sophisticated use of lighting; remarkable changes in perspective and mise en scène in majestic tableaux vivants; precisely framed images and flowing camera movements.

-That interest in large-scale spatial installations dovetails perfectly with the EYE exhibition programme, which highlights what film can be besides a feature screened in a movie theatre, and which explores the intersection of visual art and cinema, a key aspect of which is the spatial presentation of film works.
+EYE has been following the career of Just for years, in part because of his research into the spatial presentation of his works.
+That interest in large-scale spatial installations dovetails perfectly with the EYE exhibition programme, which highlights what film can be besides a feature screened in a movie theatre.
+In addition, EYE devotes attention to the interface between cinema and visual art, focusing on spatial presentations of film works.